silverstripe/one-ring-rentals/tutorial.md

         UNIX_TIMESTAMP(AvailableStart) + FLOOR(1 + (RAND() * 1209600))
 );
 ```

+In the attached assets, you'll also find an `assets/` folder that you should drop into your project.
+It contains several sample images and files that we'll be using to help fill out our records.
+The database in `import.sql` has already been mapped to these new files, so both these steps should be done concurrently.

 Lastly, our keyword search will need to search a property description.
 We'll add that field, as well.